 Connect Snowflake

-1. Whitelist Bigeye IP Address
+1. Allow Bigeye's IP Address

 Bigeye will make calls to your warehouse from one of the following static IPs: